Graicc/AHK-scripts/README.md

 Licensed under the MIT License.

 # Changes to your normal input devices
 This script is based around the idea of layers.
-The main layer used right now is a alt layer opened by holding the right alt key (*Note: This may affect keyboard shortcuts lready mapped to the alt layer*).
+The main layer used right now is a alt layer opened by holding the right alt key (*Note: This may affect keyboard shortcuts already mapped to the alt layer*).
 There are also a few general rebindings, such as capslock to escape.

 ## Normal Keybindings
 * Capslock -> Escape